Mayfield, Browns move closer to playoffs, top Giants 20-6

-EAST RUTHERFORD, N.J.
-(AP) — Baker Mayfield led two 95-yard touchdown drives and the Cleveland Browns moved closer to ending their 17-year playoff drought with a 20-6 victory over the New York Giants on Sunday night.
+Mayfield has been terrific lately, and it was more of the same in this one as he finished 27 of 32 for 297 yards with scoring passes to Jarvis Landry and Austin Hooper.
+Mayfield’s 84.3% completion percentage set a Cleveland record, according to ESPN Stats & Info, topping Kelly Holcomb’s 82.9% in 2003.

-Mayfield was sharp all night, helping the Browns (10-4) bounce back from a 47-42 loss to Baltimore last Monday night.
-The Cleveland quarterback has been terrific lately, and it was more of the same in this one as he finished 27 of 32 for 297 yards with scoring passes to Jarvis Landry and Austin Hooper.
+“I thought Baker was outstanding tonight,” Browns coach Kevin Stefanski said.
+“He was dialed in.
+It’s really what I expect from him and what he expects from himself.
+It’s how he practices, but I really thought he was sharp.”

 Nick Chubb had a 1-yard touchdown run in the third quarter that put it out of reach for the sluggish Giants and made the Browns the first team this season to have two 95-yard TD drives in a game.